cheo1994/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming existing tag

+**MSS**
+1. Use requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename the existing tag of a specific person in the list
+4. AddressBook requests which tag to be renamed
+5. User enters tag to be renamed
+6. AddressBook requests new tag name
+7. User inputs new tag name
+8. AddressBook renames the tag
+User case ends.

+**Extensions**

+2a.
+The list is empty

+> User case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+4a.
+The user has no existing tags

+> 4a1.
+AddressBook shows an error message <br>
+  Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.